How to Survive the Two-Week Wait (2WW) Phase?

 - Mood swings and unpredictable emotions.

 Some women experience the signs of pregnancy in their two-week wait phase, but others may not.
 If you don’t experience the common symptoms of pregnancy in the two weeks’ time, wait and don’t get anxious.
-If you have waited for too long, these 14 days will pass too, don’t you stress yourself out.
+If you have waited for too long, these 14 days will pass too, don’t you stress yourself out over the two-week wait for pregnancy?
 Wait for it and you’ll soon get the good news!